multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 Desperation is a part of doing the challenges.
 In my case it turned out that the playgrounds as I was using them were too slow!

+## Day 10

+This challenge incidentally had a great learning effect on me.
+I had to stop and learn more about angles and radiants including the atan2() function!
+Great stuff and honestly not trivial, but I am happy that I understood now how to reverse the direction and calculate the angles of my laser beam to distroy those asteroids.

+## Day 11

+Day 11 had me using the IntCode computer to manoeuvre a Hull painting robot.
+It worked! and that made me happy for the day!

 ## Day 12

 >The space near Jupiter is not a very safe place; you need to be careful of a big distracting red spot, extreme radiation, and a whole lot of moons swirling around.
 You decide to start by tracking the four largest moons: Io, Europa, Ganymede, and Callisto.